 Migraines affect millions worldwide, with symptoms ranging from moderate to severe.
 Beyond the throbbing pain typically associated with migraines, sufferers often experience a combination of symptoms that can last for hours or even days.
 The impact on work, relationships, and overall quality of life cannot be understated.

 Are you one of the many suffering from new or chronic migraines?
 You are searching or have given up hope that you will find something that will work for you.
 There are traditional medications given for migraines such as Imitrex, maxalt, relpax, and Propranolol to name a few.

 There are alternative therapies such as acupuncture, essential oils, chiropractic care, and massages.
-Alternative and traditional care work for many, but there are many more that still have persistent headaches.
-Other individuals aren’t wanting to be on medications the rest of their life.
-This brings us to the focus of this article, which is what causes migraines?
+Alternative and traditional care work for many, but there are many more who still have persistent headaches.
+Other individuals don’t want to be on medications for the rest of their life.
+This brings us to the focus of this article, which is what causes migraines.

-The term used to describe the neurological changes is “cortical spreading depression”, which we will call CSD.
+The term used to describe neurological changes is “cortical spreading depression”, which we will call CSD.
 CSD results in failure in a part of the brain that will then spread to other parts.
 The first part that fails can be the aura that individuals experience.
-For example, if you have CSD of your occipital lobe you will have a visual aura where you may see spots or streaks.
+For example, if you have CSD in your occipital lobe you will have a visual aura where you may see spots or streaks.
 From here it is a chain of events that leads to failure in the other parts of the brain.
 Let’s focus on the basics of cellular function of the brain.

 The functional cell of the brain is known as a neuron.
 Each neuron has a resting activity level and in order for it to fire it will need to hit its firing threshold.
 For example, let’s assume the resting level is 40 and the firing level is 70.
 When CSD occurs, let’s assume the resting level is increased to 55 which puts it closer to the firing level of 70.
 This leads to less stimulation needed before the neuron will fire.